MountSionCBSSecondary/SchoolWebsite/docs/git-commands.md

 # Git Command Guide
-The following is a number of scenarios that you will encounter while contributing to this repo.
+For a detailed guide on how to fork the repo and push changes you can check out [our tutorial](Tutorial.md) guide.
+This command guide is a point of reference to a number of scenarios that you will encounter while contributing to this repo.
 A convention in this document is to use `<< >>` to indicate text that you will need to replace when running the commands on your own machine.

 ## Clone this REPO
 Before you begin, you will need to clone this repo